-- Click the button that matches the dust spot to be erased. - If the dust spot is dark in color, click the [♠►○] button, and if the dust spot is light in color, click the [○►○] button. - When you move the cursor over the image, the dust erasure range appears as [O]. - Place the dust spot to be erased within the [○] and click.
+Click the button that matches the dust spot to be erased.

+- When you move the cursor over the image, the dust erasure range appears as [O]. - Place the dust spot to be erased within the [○] and click.

-- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, either right-click with the mouse, or click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [\infty] is displayed. - Click the [OK] button to return to the main window. - → The [ 🖺 ] mark (p.114) is displayed on an image from which dust spots have been erased.
+- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [6] is displayed. - Click the [OK] button to return to the main window. - → The [ 🕍 ] mark (p.114) is displayed on an image from which dust spots have been erased.